binoymichael/cmpe202-uml-parser/README.md

   - UMLGraph
   - dot

+Steps involved in creating the class diagram
-I used JavaParser to parse the input *.java files.
-I wrote the main uml parser code in JRuby.
-My solution parses the java files into an intermediate file that can be consumed by UMLGraph.
-UMLGraph and the dot package was used to draw the final class diagram
+  - I used JavaParser to parse the input *.java files.
+  - I wrote the main UML parser code in JRuby.
+My solution parses the java files into Abstract Syntax Tree (AST) like data structure.
+The specific rules specified by the Professor is then used to scrub and modify the AST data structure.
+  - Finally an intermediate text file is created from the AST.
+  - The intermediate file is then passed to the UMLGraph to generate a dot file.
+  - The dot file is consumed by the dot utility to draw the final class diagram.

 # Sequence Diagram
 Libraries used
   - AspectJ
   - plotutils

+Steps involved in creating the sequence diagram
+  - AspectJ was used to create the sequence diagram
-I wrote pointcuts in AspectJ to trace the method calls.
-This aspectj file is compiled along with the input java file with an AspectJ compiler.
-Running the compiled program generates a text file that can be consumed by UMLGraph to produce a sequence diagram.
-UMLGraph and the pic2plot utility in the plotutils package is finally used to draw the sequence diagram.
+  - I wrote pointcuts in AspectJ to trace the method calls.
+  - This aspectj file is compiled along with the input java file with an AspectJ compiler.
+  - Running the compiled program generates a text file that can be consumed by UMLGraph to produce a sequence diagram.
+  - UMLGraph and the pic2plot utility in the plotutils package is finally used to draw the sequence diagram.

 # Testing on an EC2 instance
 ##INSTRUCTIONS TO RUN APPLICATION: